RaoulHeese/adasamp-pareto/README.rst

 Adaptive sampling: Adaptive optimization algorithm for black-box multi-objective optimization problems with binary constraints on the foundation of Bayes optimization.

-**Contents**

-+ sampling.py: Main file containing the algorithm.
-+ models.py: Helper classes for adaptive sampling models based on scikit-learn.

-**Dependencies**

-+ NumPy 1.19.1
-+ SciPy 1.5.2
-+ pathos 0.2.6 (optional, required for parallel computing)
+The algorithm is an implementation from the paper "Adaptive Sampling of Pareto Frontiers with Binary Constraints Using Regression and Classification" (`<https://arxiv.org/abs/2008.12005>`_).

+**Documentation**

+Demo notebooks can be found in the `examples/` directory.

 📖 **Citation**

-The algorithm is an implementation from our paper "Adaptive Sampling of Pareto Frontiers with Binary Constraints Using Regression and Classification".
-Preprint available on [arXiv](https://arxiv.org/abs/2008.12005).
 If you find this code useful in your research, please consider citing:

 .. code-block::